santi-pdp/segan_pytorch/README.md

 Latest denoising audio samples with baselines can be found in the [segan+ samples website](http://veu.talp.cat/seganp/).
 SEGAN is the vanilla SEGAN version (like the one in TensorFlow repo), whereas SEGAN+ is the shallower improved version included as default parameters of this repo.

 The voicing/dewhispering audio samples can be found in the [whispersegan samples website](http://veu.talp.cat/whispersegan).
-Artifacts can be palliated with `--interf_pair` fake signals, more data than the one we had available (just 20 mins with 1 speaker per model) and longer training session by iterating more than `100 epoch`.
+Artifacts can now be palliated a bit more with `--interf_pair` fake signals, more data than the one we had available (just 20 mins with 1 speaker per model) and longer training session by iterating more than `100 epoch`.

 ### Introduction to scripts